zbuchheit/pre-commit-pulumi/README.md

 # Pre-Commit Pulumi

 This repository contains a pre-commit plugin designed to prevent accidental commits of Pulumi state files into your version control system.

+> [!NOTE]
-While the Pulumi state file is encrypted by detault, you still typically do not want to store these files in source control.
+> Although all secret information in a Pulumi state file is encrypted by default, you still typically do not want to store these files in source control.

 ## Prerequisites